UrSourceCode/ctf-writeup/2023-SpringForward CTF/README.md

 # 2023 - SpringForward CTF
-CTF Writeup for Nullcon HackIM CTF.
+CTF Writeup for SpringForward CTF.
 I took this competition solo as matryochska (GirlsWhoCry Team) and got 79th place out of 242 team.
 Here is the write up: <br />

 | Category  | Challenge                      | Link                                                                                                                               |
 |-----------|--------------------------------|------------------------------------------------------------------------------------------------------------------------------------|